• Skip to main content

 If it works, it works!

-Cons of the Suzuki Method
+Suzuki Method Criticism

 Think of it this way: learning the Suzuki method from a very early age is like dropping everything and moving to Paris for 10 years to learn French.
 It takes sacrifice.